-- No service delivery concerns due to recruitment and retention issues were reported. - Health regions reported no full time vacancies. - Most health regions have maintained on-going recruitment efforts for the Pharmacist classification as they recognize the competitiveness of this occupation.
+- No service delivery concerns due to recruitment and retention issues were reported. - Health regions reported six full time vacancies (however five have been recruited to). - Most health regions have maintained on-going recruitment efforts for the Pharmacist classification as they recognize the competitiveness of this occupation.